c9/docs.c9.io/src/persistence/setting_up_phpmyadmin.md

 ## PHPMyAdmin's most common features
 * Import data from CSV and SQL
-* Export data to various formats: CSV, SQL, XML, PDF (via the TCPDFfd\mya library), ISO/IEC 26300 - OpenDocument Text and Spreadsheet, Word, Excel, LaTeX and others
+* Export data to various formats: CSV, SQL, XML, PDF, Word, Excel, LaTeX and others
-* Administering multiple servers
 * Creating PDF graphics of the database layout
 * Creating complex queries using Query-by-Example (QBE)
 * Searching globally in a database or a subset of it